CASE STUDY

 Our Bridging Finance Solution

-We moved swiftly to secure a six-month bridging finance facility at 75% LTV, despite prevailing uncertainty.
-When the valuer’s estimations threatened to derail the case, we collaborated directly with the lender to present a detailed rationale for the client’s costings.
-The lender agreed to proceed based on the client’s experience and execution plan, overruling the initial assessment.
+We moved swiftly to secure a six-month bridging finance facility at 71% LTV, despite prevailing uncertainty.
+When the valuer’s estimations threatened to derail the case, we collaborated directly with the lender to present a detailed rationale for the client’s costs.

 Why Henry Dannell?